pbzweihander/spam-musubi/README.md

 - Run `cargo run --release -- --help` and find out what args you'll need.

+- At this stage, I would recommend testing it (run spam-musubi on tmux, and temporaily change nginx settings), before you make it permanent using systemd daemons below.

+- Particularly, ensure that your server can receive non-spam notes from other instances.
+If you see false positives, 99% of the time it means that follower / following count checking with DB is bad.
+You can run with `RUST_LOG=debug cargo run --release` to see which step went wrong.

 - As sudo, create a new systemd daemon:

 ```